DmitriyShum/Chat/README.md

 ## Welcome to my Chat repository!
 ### Here, you may chat with me.
 * Head on over to "Discussions."
-* Include the title and the message.
+* Include the title and the message in the category that applies to the message.
 * Within the next 24 hours, I should reach back out!

 ### Thank you.